Kitware/paraviewweb/documentation/content/docs/guides/launcher_api.md

 ## Introduction

 This document will cover the expected RESTful API for launching a ParaViewWeb process.
-For details on specific launcher implementations, see either the [Python Launcher](/paraviewweb/docs/guides/python_launcher.html) guide or the [Jetty Launcher](/paraviewweb/docs/guides/jetty_session_manager.html) guide.
-Also, see the [Launching Examples](/paraviewweb/docs/guides/launching_examples.html) guide for descriptions of some of the deployment configurations possible with either of these provided launchers.
+For details on our launcher implementation, see the [Python Launcher](/paraviewweb/docs/guides/python_launcher.html) guide.
+Also, see the [Launching Examples](/paraviewweb/docs/guides/launching_examples.html) guide for descriptions of some of the deployment configurations possible with our provided launcher.

 ## Role of the launcher

 The launcher has a well-defined set of responsibilities:

 1. listen for incoming client requests for new visualization process,
-1. find an available "resource" from list it maintains (a "resource" is simply a [host, port] combination),
+2. find an available "resource" from list it maintains (a "resource" is simply a [host, port] combination),
-1. launch the requested command-line,
+3. launch the requested command-line,
-1. wait for that command-line process to be ready and when it is ready, note the session-id, host, and port in the mapping file,
+4. wait for that command-line process to be ready and when it is ready, note the session-id, host, and port in the mapping file,
-1. and finally, respond to the client with the proper information (including at least the sessionURL where the client can reach the running visualization process)
+5. and finally, respond to the client with the proper information (including at least the sessionURL where the client can reach the running visualization process)

 ## Process launcher RESTful API